VasiliiKapitanskii/home-assignments/README.md

 A collection of solutions to various home assignments from potential employers.
 The projects are presented as-is in their original form, without post-review modifications, fixes, or improvements.
 They were developed without prior experience in real-world projects, primarily to familiarize myself with a company's tech stack or explore new tools out of curiosity.

- - Talpa eCommerce, Data Engineering (Estimated effort: ~5-7 hours), applied:
+ - Talpa eCommerce, Data Engineering (Estimated effort: ~5-7 hours, excluding designing and planning)
    - AWS: Data lake setup
    - Snowflake: Central columnar data warehouse (DWH)
    - Airflow: Orchestration and data pipelines